Aquaculture Stewardship Council (ASC)

 Grieg Seafood Finnmark: 16 of 18 farms are certified.
 The other farms are in assessment or new sites that will be assessed as soon as the right time of production is reached.

-Grieg Seafood Rogaland: 0 farms are certified.
-The first farms are under assessment.
+Grieg Seafood Rogaland: 1 farm is certified, and 2 farms are under assessment.

 Grieg Seafood British Columbia: 13 of 16 farms are certified.
 The other farms are under assessment.